Kaikorai Stream: Course

 The stream drains the south eastern and eastern slopes of Flagstaff, Kaikorai Hill and the Balmacewen area, flows through Kaikorai Valley and Green Island and empties into Kaikorai Estuary.
 The water catchment area is 4100 ha and has about 15,000 residents.
 There are two branches both sometimes known as 'Kaikorai Stream'.

 Balmacewen

 The branch of the Kaikorai Stream which flows through Balmacewen has its source in the Otago Golf Club's Balmacewen Golf Course.
-From here the stream flows mainly through culverts below Bishopscourt, a group of playing fields used by the Kaikorai Rugby Football Club and an intermediate school.
+From here the stream flows mainly through culverts below Bishopscourt—a group of playing fields used by the Kaikorai Rugby Football Club—and an intermediate school.
+This part of the stream is sometimes incorrectly called "School Creek", which is the name of a nearby tributary of Ross Creek.

 Below Bishopscourt, the culvert opens into a stream through the Shetland St Community Garden and Kaikorai Common.
-On either side are a marae and a retirement village.
+On either side are a retirement village and the Āraiteuru Marae.
+In a 2025 public statement to the local city council the marae identified the stream as their "awa" and that its "...degradation is a disgrace and stands in direct opposition to [their] values and responsibilities...".

 A pond and areas of swamp and forest and a community garden have been developed here in a wetland conservation project of the Dunedin Environment Centre Trust.
-This land was originally intended for a highway.
+This land was originally intended for a highway linking Kaikorai Valley to Leith Valley and the Dunedin Northern Motorway.